holyjak/static-jsfexpression-validator/README.md

 Further development of this project is driven exclusively by user demand.
 If you have a feature request then it's most welcomed if you can also collaborate on implementing it.

-Requests and bug reports may be submitted via the [project's GitHub issues](https://github.com/jakubholynet/static-jsfexpression-validator/issues).
+Requests and bug reports may be submitted via the [project's GitHub issue tracker](https://github.com/jakubholynet/static-jsfexpression-validator/issues).

 TODO - FURTHER DEVELOPMENT
 --------------------------

 **Top Limitations**:

 - Facelets: Add support for declaring custom taglibs?
 - Facelets: When parsing, descend into referenced resources, handling over locally defined variables and tag attribute bindings (templates, custom tags, composites)
 - Facelets: Make it possible to extract local variables from/for ui:param, tag attributes, custom runtime tags etc.

 Note: Problems testing directly in -jsfXX: Faces init fails for it searches for libs under WEB-INF/lib or st. like that.

-Facelets parsing
+Facelets parsing:

 - Check non-detected ELs in net.jakubholy.jeeutils.jsfelcheck.expressionfinder.impl.facelets.ValidateAllExpressionsInFaceletsTest
     1. Currently we do not process referenced pages such as templates, custom tags and composites; we likely should do it for we want to check that we're supplying valid parameters
     (or do we trust the developer that she is sending an object of the right type?)